janavarro95/Stardew-Valley-Patch-Project/README.md

 Q:Can I use your source code to make my own version of Stardew Valley?
 A:Sure, feel free!
 Just make sure you own a legitamate copy and give credit for the ground work.

+Disclaimers:
+I own a legitimate copy of Stardew Valley on Steam.
+This is 100% a fan patch and is no way affiliated with ConcernedApe.
+All rights to Stardew Valley belong to ConcernedApe and I greatly enjoy his work.
+Should I ever be contacted by ConcernedApe to remove the Stardew Valley Patch Project I will as to avoid any sort of legal issues.
+I as zippy199522/Alpha_Omegasis take absolutely no legal responsibility for anyone who decides to redistribute any of my work.
+Redistributing Stardew Valley in any for such as original/edited/source_code/executable is heavily discouraged against and doing so may net you in some form of trouble.
+Please take care not do do anything that could get you in trouble.
+I devised my patch system in such a way that people needed the original files in order to get this to work and to avoid out right piracy.
+Simply put, be smart and be safe.